I haven’t told Sue what we’re watching tonight, and I expect a cushion in the face when she eventually finds out.

 The Doctor hurtles past some students singing The Chattanooga Choo-Choo.

 Sue: They are so into that song, they didn’t notice the silver ball flying past their faces, the posh twats.

 The Doctor leaves his bike behind.

 Sue: Does he know that the book has fallen out of his basket?

 Me: I don’t think so.

-The Doctor is pursued into a back alley (which in my mind reeks of fish and chips), but his exit is blocked by a locked gate.
+The Doctor enters a back alley, but the exit is blocked with a locked gate.